 I can transfer your slides to Tiff or Jpeg files so that you can download them on your PC or view them on a DVD player.
-Please note that I can only transfer 35mm slides or negatives, nothing larger.
+I transfer 35mm slides or negatives on my Nikon scanner and use my Epson V850 Pro scanner for larger slides or negatives, up to 8x10 inches.

 The Tiff file type is a very popular, transportable file that can be used in most page layout applications on both Macintosh and Windows computers.
 Tiff stands for Tagged Image File Format, and it contains not only image data, but an image preview that can be used by many other applications.
 Colour management profiles, recognisable by other applications, are embedded in a Tiff file.
 Tiff files are much larger than Jpeg files (about 56 MB per image!) as they are not compressed.
 These files are very suitable for transferring from either a USB memory stick or DVD onto your computer.
 I do tend to restrict the file size to approx 10MB.